-Welcome to our Summer Squash selections!
-These do not take a lot of room (many of them are bush var.) and will provide enough healthy & diverse eating for the whole summer!
+Welcome to our Summer Squash section!
+These do not take a lot of room (most are bush types) All will provide enough healthy & diverse eating for the whole summer!

-- Costata Romanesco – clearly the best tasting zucchini.
+- Costata Romanesco – Back for 2017!
+Clearly the best tasting zucchini.
 Italian, ribbed, medium in size, gray/green with pale green flecks and stripes.
 Big leafed bush with only ½ the fruits of basic varieties (not overwhelming…) Excellent texture, nutty, delicious…raw or cooked.
 Its flavor is strongly distinctive from all others in this category.
 Huge production of male flowers.
-52 days N/A
+52 days Pkt…$2.50

 - Gelbe Englischer Custard – Originally from Gatersleben, Germany.
 How about growing a small irregularly shaped (twisted…) patty-pan that is deep gold in color?
 Bush type plants are very productive and the fruits can be used at all stages… quite delicious.
 55 days

-- Green-Tinted Patty Pan – (aka Green Tinted Scallop or Bennings G. T. Patty Pan) Very pretty light olive green heirloom developed in 1914.
+- Green (dark) Patty Pan – (aka Green Scallop, aka Bennings G. T. Patty Pan) Very pretty dark olive green heirloom developed in 1914.
 “Bushy” type plants grow to no more than 3-4 ft. in diameter.
 Pick always when young..3”- 4” in diameter.
 Use with yellow, dark green or white scallop zucchini as a table display.
 50 days

-- Lemon – The most popular summer squash sold @ BC’s gardeners’ markets.
+- Lemon – Back for 2017!
+The most popular summer squash sold @ BC’s gardeners’ markets.
 The shape, the size, the color is that of a pure lemon variety.
-It will grow great by anyone with prolific “Bushy” plants.
+It will grow great by anyone with prolific “bushy” plants.
 Very tasty steamed, raw or fried with butter!
 Very, very attractive 45 day old!
+Pkt…$2.50

-- Lubnani – (aka Lebanese White Bush) A summer squash from Lebanon, used like a zucchini.
+- Lubnani – Back for 2017! (aka Lebanese White Bush) A summer squash from Lebanon, used like a zucchini.
 Finished summer fruits are slightly oblong (oval) with a tapering stem end and light green/grey skin.
 Tastes better than most zucchini!
 Pick when fruits are 3-4” long or at least 1- 2lbs.
 Flesh is mild and sweet.
+A vegetable marrow?
 Grows well in the north.
-55 days
+55 days Pkt…$2.50

-- Papaya Pear – AAS winner and summer squash.
-A producer of abundant 6” by 3” pear-shaped, deep gold fruits.
-Skin is a tender yellow/gold and flesh is creamy yellow.
-Pick fruits when skin is still “prickable”.
-Plants are once again of “Bushy” form and extremely tolerant of adverse weather.
+- Papaya Pear F1 – Back for 2017!
+A.A.S. winner and summer squash.
+A producer of abundant 6” by 3” pear-shaped, deep golden orange fruits.
+Flesh is creamy yellow.
+Pick fruits when skin is still “prick-able”.
+Plants are once again of “bush” form and extremely tolerant of adverse weather.
 Pick fruits young to promote more production.
 Very pleased with this one.
-40-46 days N/A
+40-46 days Pkt…$2.50

 - Pattison Jaune et Verte – (aka Pattison Panache) Discovered and grown by French SSE member Bruno Defay.
 Bowl-shaped scallop, producing abundant yellowish cream fruits with wide bands of deep bright green.
 Great summer eating when young.
 Bush variety.
 A pretty, rock-hard ornamental, when mature.
 50-70 days